 Some generic lessons can be drawn from the recent financial crisis where many countries had to cut public financing for health.
 One aspect was the interphase between health financing and institutional arrangements.
-In times of financial crisis strong finance institutional arrangements serve to protect core services whereas those outside such systems e.g. public health services were harder hit as they were in the general budget.
+In times of financial crisis, strong institutional arrangements for finance serve to protect core services whereas those outside such systems, for example public health services, were harder hit as they were in the general budget.
 How can we offer that protection?
 Countries that were already running a budget deficit at the start of the finance crisis were harder hit by the crisis but countercyclical measures would have helped.

-How funds flow can impact how hard different services are hit at times of finance crisis, Greece for example did blanket cuts across services hitting small separately funded services like needle exchange hard, triggering an IDU driven surge in incidence of HIV infections.
-So in thinking about sustainability of priority interventions the structure of public financing systems matters.
+How funds flow can impact how hard different services are hit during a financial crisis: Greece, for example, made blanket cuts across services that hit hard small separately funded services like needle exchange, triggering an IDU-driven surge in the incidence of HIV infection.
+Therefore, when considering the sustainability of priority interventions, the structure of a country's public finance system matters.

-Moving towards UHC, the role of external finance for health in South Africa

-Aquina Thulare, Technical Specialist, Health Economics, National Health Insurance, South Africa Nellie Malefetse, Director of International Relations for Health, South Africa
+Moving towards UHC: the role of external finance for health in South Africa Aquina Thulare, Technical Specialist, Health Economics, National Health Insurance, South Africa Nellie Malefetse, Director of International Relations for Health, South Africa

-Total health expenditure as % of GDP in South Africa is relatively high or 8.8% (2014).
-Roughly half are public funds and half private.
+THE as a percentage of GDP in South Africa is relatively high: 8.8% (2014).
+Funds are roughly half public and half private.
 Government allocation as part of overall government funding is also quite high.
-GINI coefficient reflecting inequity is 0.69 or among the highest in the world.
+GINI coefficient reflecting inequity is 0.69 - among the highest in the world.
 Most of the private funding covers only 15% of the population.
-South Africa is an UMIC and external finance constitutes less than 1.4% of THE, and 2.9% of public finance for health, the large majority of which is concentrated for HIV.
-The burden of NCDs has for some years exceeded communicable disease and the country has four colliding epidemics, NCD, HIV/TB, RHMNCH, and violence and injury.
+South Africa is an UMIC and external finance constitutes less than 1.4% of THE, and 2.9% of public finance for health, the large majority of which is earmarked for HIV.
+The burden of NCDs has for some years exceeded that of communicable disease and the country has four colliding epidemics: NCD, HIV/TB, RHMNCH, and violence and injury.

-Development coordination structures are in place is South Africa but fragmentation persists.
+Development coordination structures are in place but fragmentation persists.
 For some areas there is a multiplicity of partners, for example information systems.
-If the Ministry is not watching closely there is a risk of fragmentation, at times partners have gone directly to provinces and interventions supported have not had inter-operability with other key parts of the system resulting in poor use of valuable resources.
+If the Ministry of Health does not watch closely there is a risk of fragmentation: at times, partners have gone directly to the provinces and interventions supported have not had interoperability with other key parts of the system, which has resulted in poor use of valuable resources.

-South Africa is an UMIC and this triggers many partners to shift from offering grants to loans.
-There are multiple transitions from external finance ongoing with multiple transition assessments and there is need for a more orderly process.
-South Africa is interested in how to use the considerable resources in a more efficient manner that would benefit the population as a whole and would like to learn from other countries like Thailand and Estonia on their progress towards UHC.
-For transition there is interest in better ways of coordinating, partnerships for capacity strengthening as well as means of strengthening UHC monitoring accountability and advocacy.
+South Africa is an UMIC and this status triggers many partners to shift from offering grants to offering loans instead.
+There are multiple transitions from external finance ongoing with multiple transition assessments and there is a need for the process to be more orderly.
+South Africa is interested in how to use its considerable national resources more efficiently to benefit the population as a whole and would like to learn from other countries - like Thailand and Estonia - about their progress towards UHC.
+For transition, there is interest in better ways of coordinating partnerships for capacity strengthening as well as a means of strengthening UHC monitoring accountability and advocacy.

-Thinking about ways efficiency could be improved, South Africa is in the process of finance reforms sequencing different steps including benefit design.
-Health technology assessments have also been carried out, but there is need to strengthen technical capacity at governmental level.
-For revenue raising both VAT changes and sin taxes have been discussed but earmarking is not looked well upon at the national level.
+Regarding ways in which efficiency could be improved, South Africa is in the process of finance reforms sequencing different steps, including benefit design.
+Health technology assessments have also been carried out, but there is a need to strengthen technical capacity at the governmental level.
+With regard to revenue raising, both VAT changes and sin taxes have been discussed; however, earmarking is not looked well upon at the national level.

-Transitioning externally funded health programs -Country Experience Indonesia
+Transitioning externally funded health programmes - country experience: Indonesia

-• Pungkas Bahjuri Ali, Director of Community Health and Nutrition, Ministry of National Planning, Indonesia
+Pungkas Bahjuri Ali, Director of Community Health and Nutrition, Ministry of National Development Planning, Indonesia